frostney/inkpad/README.md

 InkPad
 ======

-InkPad is a local web server with similar to any blog software which instead of serving your site, creates a static site for any environment.
+InkPad is a local web server similar to any blog software which instead of serving your site, creates a static site for any web environment.